muratk5n/thirdwave/en/README.md

 <img src="https://drive.google.com/uc?export=view&id=1B2wf9R7AMH1d7Vw6e2mucLbIQ5NSjir7"/>

-Al Jazeera Eng has some good documentaries.
+Al Jazeera Eng has some good docu's.
 The one on NK, and on limits to econ growth very good..

 ---